tigerfarm/tfpvideo/README.md

     <div id="local-media"><video autoplay=""></video></div>
 ````

-#### Join a Room
+#### You join a Room.

 [joinRoom()](https://www.twilio.com/docs/video/javascript-getting-started#connect-to-a-room)
 : connect to a room using a Twilio Video token and connection options.
-+ Preview local video track.
++ Preview local video track: previewLocalTracks().
 + Attach the Tracks of the Room's current Participants: attachParticipantTracks(participant)
 + Set room event handling: participantConnected, participantDisconnected, and disconnected(you disconnect).

 [attachParticipantTracks(participant)](https://www.twilio.com/docs/video/javascript-getting-started#display-a-remote-participants-video)
-: append the remote participant's Twilio Video video track into a DIV container.
+: in the HTML DOM, append the remote participant's Twilio Video video track into a DIV container.
+Use the participant's identity for the appended DIV's ID.
 ````
 Before attaching participant video track:
     <div id="remote-media-div">remote-media</div>